Morocco national football team: Home stadiums

 From 2011, the Atlas Lions played most of their matches in the new Marrakesh Stadium, which has a capacity of 45,240 seats.
-The latter is considered to bring luck to the Moroccan team, which won several important matches there in front of a large audience, notably beating Algeria for the qualifications for the 2012 Africa Cup of Nations football by 4–0, and Tanzania by 3–1 allowing Morocco the qualification, then another important meeting against Mozambique ending in a crushing victory on the score of 4–0, allowing this time, the qualification for the 2013 Africa Cup of Nations.
+The stadium is considered to bring luck to the Moroccan team; they won several matches there in front of a large audience, including a 4–0 victory against Algeria in qualification for the 2012 Africa Cup of Nations.

-During the period of coach Badou Ezzaki between 2014 and 2016, the Moroccan national team played most of its matches at the Adrar stadium in Agadir, which has a capacity of 45,480, and also a friendly match was played in it during the period of Hervé Renard between Morocco and the Netherlands in 2017, and it is considered the most prominent match for Morocco that was played in this stadium.
+During Ezzaki Badou's tenure as coach from 2014 to 2016, Morocco played most of its matches at the Adrar Stadium in Agadir, which has a capacity of 45,480.
+A friendly was played there during Hervé Renard's tenure between Morocco and the Netherlands in 2017.

-Morocco also has other large stadiums built in the 2000s such as the one in Fez Stadium which has 45,000 seats and which hosts the two clubs of the city: MAS Fez and Wydad de Fès.
+Morocco also has other large stadiums built in the 2000s such as the Fez Stadium which has 45,000 seats and which hosts the two clubs of the city: MAS Fez and Wydad de Fès.

 Kit suppliers

-Morocco's home colours are most red shirts and green shorts and socks, away colours are usually all white or all green.
+Morocco's home colours are most red shirts and green shorts and socks.
+Away colours are usually all white or all green.